Gabrielle Union-Wade Rocks Red Booty Shorts On Her Way To Coachella

 Gabrielle Union-Wade is ready for the Coachella festivities in her latest Instagram post.

-The Being Mary Jane star, 45, posted a snap on Instagram and showed through her geotag that she was headed to the second day of the music festival.
-The actress is wearing red and black booty shorts and a red and white top from 4hunnid.
+The Being Mary Jane star, 45, posted a snap on Instagram which showed through her geotag that she was headed to the second day of the music festival.
+In the picture, the actress is wearing red and black booty shorts and a red and white top from 4hunnid.
 Union is also wearing red-and-white sneakers with braids.
-Union is also snuggled up with her daughter Kaavia as the two smiles for the camera.
+Union is pictured snuggled up with her daughter Kaavia as the two smile for the camera.
 In her caption, Union mentions that Kaavia, who she refers to as “the cool one” will be sitting Coachella out.
 The photo was shared with Union’s 12.6 million followers and received more than 170 likes.
 The photo also received more than 900 comments from Union’s fans gushing at the mother-daughter duo.

 “You two are so cute,” one follower commented, followed by a heart emoji.